jdesbonnet/STM32F103C8-dx-sku-380789/README.md

 Current status (9 May 2015): Verified operation of Serial Wire Debug (SWD) port for reading, writing and debugging.
 I have also been able to activate the built-in bootloader by setting the BT0 (BOOT0) pin jumper.
 With the boot loader and stm32flash utility (using USART1 on pins PA9, PA10).
 I have been able to compile, upload and debug a 'blinky' project.
 See [blinky1](projects/blinky1) directory.

+10 May 2015: More progress.
+Using Eclipse and ARM GCC plugin for Eclipse.
+Blinky was trivial! http://gnuarmeclipse.livius.net/blog/
+I'll upload code shortly.

 ## Programming MCU

 Two ways to upload a new program to flash: